 Organizations should (1) prioritize customer success, (2) continuously provide value and deliver the success customers expect, (3) help them achieve their business growth, (4) invest in their success; however, they define it.

-With various shareholders involved, finding a balance between the desired outcomes of each user is critical (this is to prevent misalignment).
+With various shareholders involved, finding a balance between each user's desired outcomes is critical (to prevent misalignment).

 To ensure that organizations are not going to miss any changes within the customer organization, they should always involve other internal and external stakeholders when making strategic decisions.
 It helps straighten out business commitments and achieve both long-term successes (customer and organization).

-One of the challenges in the organization, Jon observes, is that some internal teams do not see each other eye to eye.
-It can lead to confusion and a lack of direction (which issues need to be solved first).
+Jon observes that some of the organization's challenges are that some internal teams do not see each other eye-to-eye.
+It can lead to confusion and a lack of direction (which need to be solved first).

-It does not mean we have to beat the Product or Engineering teams to come up with some features that our customers want.
+It does not mean we have to beat the Product or Engineering teams to develop some features customers want.
 Instead, we must relay the feedback we have taken from customers and be transparent about how valuable it is for them.

-Remember, when you make changes based on customer suggestions and recommendations, you empower other customers to share their own opinions and sentiments.
+Remember, when you make changes based on customer suggestions and recommendations, you empower other customers to share their opinions and sentiments.
 Achieving success is not just having a good strategy in place.
-But seeing mutual success through the eyes of your customers and applying what you have learned in every interaction.
+But seeing mutual success through your customers' eyes and applying what you have learned in every interaction.

-If you are looking for new ideas about how you can transform your CS organizations into a brand that customers think is right and appropriate for them, my third book on CS will talk more about it.
+If you are looking for new ideas about how you can transform your CS organizations into a brand that customers think is right and appropriate for them, my third book on CS will discuss it.
 I will share new concepts on how this can be done.
 This book will be available before the end of the year (2020).